Related ToolsVoicenotesOtterFirefliesRiversideTodoist

 Otter.ai - Best for Teams Needing Live Collaboration

-Otter’s live editing capabilities make it ideal for teams where multiple participants contribute to meeting notes in real-time.
+Otter’s live editing makes it ideal for teams where multiple participants contribute to meeting notes in real-time.

 Meeting-Specific Features: